-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the Commonwealth of Kentucky to supplement state and local recovery efforts in the areas affected by severe storms, flooding, landslides and mudslides from February 9 to February 14, 2018.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the Commonwealth of Kentucky to supplement the commonwealth and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020, and continuing.

 Federal funding is also available to commonwealth and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency protective measures (Category B), including direct federal assistance under Public Assistance, for all areas affected by COVID-19 at a federal cost share of 75 percent.

 Gracia B. Szczech has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
 Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.